CommieDwarf/Robinson-Crusoe/README.md

 ## Purpose

 <strong>This is not a commercial product.</strong>
-<br> I've created this for learning purposes and to play it with my close friends online since i liked this board game
+<br> I've created this for learning purposes and to play it with my close friends online since I liked this board game
 very much.

 ## About